CharithManaujayaMUTEC/AutoMR-Framework/README.md

 ### Input-agnostic

 Accepts any input type — images, sequences, tabular data, or custom formats.
 Transformations are applied modularly and do not depend on input structure.
+AutoMR does not perform preprocessing.

+Users must provide inputs in the format expected by their model.

+This ensures AutoMR evaluates the original model pipeline without modification.

 ### Modular architecture